-Samsung Galaxy S IV will reportedly scroll pages by tracking a user's eyesAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy S IV will reportedly scroll pages by tracking a user's eyesAlex Wagner - Editorial Director of News and Content

 Despite the fact that the Galaxy S IV's introduction is less than two weeks away, Samsung has managed to keep the device tightly under wraps, avoiding any feature or spec leaks of its new flagship smartphone.
 One small detail has managed to surface today, as a Samsung employee speaking to The New York Times has claimed that the Galaxy S IV will include a new eye scrolling functionality.
 The tipster explains that the phone will track a user's eyes to figure out when to scroll a page on the screen.
 That means that when a user reaches the bottom of a page on a book or website, the Galaxy S IV will automatically scroll to reveal the next section of text.